 Comprehensive Eye Exam

-Dr. Artee Nanji and the expert team at Primary Eye Care of South Main in Memphis, TN and Arlington, TN provide quality, expert eye health and vision care.
-Our expert doctors will fully assess your vision and develop a plan of treatment well-suited to your unique vision and eye health needs.
+Dr. Artee Nanji and the expert team at Primary Eye Care of Arlington and South Main in Memphis, TN, and Arlington, TN provide quality eye health and vision care.
+Our expert doctor will fully assess your vision and develop a plan of treatment well-suited to your unique vision and eye health needs.

 While tests vary based on your eyes and your medical history, most comprehensive eye exams will include the following: